Skip to main content

 Contrary to what might seem intuitive, invoking get methods from other contracts is not possible.

-Before we step on our way of becoming a TON developer, we should become an advanced user of TON!
-Let's create your own wallet, send a few transactions, and see how our actions are reflected on the blockchain using explorers.
+Before we begin our journey to becoming TON developers, we should first become advanced users of TON.
+Let’s create our wallet, send a few transactions, and see how our actions are reflected on the blockchain using explorers.

 Step 2: Mainnet and Testnet

-In the TON there is two different networks called Mainnet and Testnet, that have distinct roles:
+In TON, there are two different networks called Mainnet and Testnet, each with distinct roles:

 Getting funds

-Transactions in TON always require some amount of funds, since executing smart contracts code requires fee payment.
-TON basic transactions are very cheap, about 1 cent per transaction, getting euqivalent to $5 amount of Toncoin will be enough for hundreds of them.
-Here is how you can get them:
+Transactions in TON always require some funds, as executing smart contract code requires a fee.
+TON basic transactions are very cheap—about 1 cent per transaction.
+Getting the equivalent of $5 worth of Toncoin will be enough for hundreds of them.
+Here’s how you can get them:

-• For Mainnet you can get Toncoins by simply pressing the buy button in the user interface, or ask someone to send them to your address, which you can copy from the wallet app somewhere near your balance.
+• For Mainnet, you can get Toncoin by simply pressing the buy button in the user interface or asking someone to send them to your address.
+You can copy the address from the wallet app, which is usually located near your balance.

 Don't worry, sharing your address is totally safe, unless you don't want it to be associated with you.

-• For the Testnet version, you can request funds from the Testgiver Ton Bot completly for free!
-After a short wait, you will receive 2 Toncoins that will appear in your wallet app.
+• For the Testnet version, you can request funds from the Testgiver Ton Bot completely for free!
+After a short wait, you will receive 2 Toncoin that will appear in your wallet app.

-If you decide to use the Testnet version, you can do to it by following guide below.
+If you decide to use the Testnet version, you can do so by following the guide below.

-To create your first Testnet wallet in Tonkeeper you should obtain mnemonic using the button below.
+To create your first Testnet wallet in Tonkeeper, you should obtain a mnemonic using the button below.
 Do not forget to save this phrase!

 Your mnemonic: